Oklahoma school board forms panel to address Redskins mascot

 “In a democracy,” he said, “each generation has to make its own decision.”

 About 5% of Union’s 15,816 students are Native American and Alaska Native as of October 2019, according to the district’s website.
+Union’s district includes portions of Tulsa and the adjacent suburb of Broken Arrow.

 Tulsa’s population of nearly 4 million people is 9.4% American Indian and Alaska Native, last year’s census data shows.